kyverno/website/content/en/docs/Writing policies/writing-policies-preconditions.md

 ---
 title: Preconditions
-slug: /precondition
-description:
+description: >
+  Control policy rule execution based on variables.
-weight: 10
+weight: 6
 ---

 Preconditions allow controlling policy rule execution based on variable values.

-While `match` & `exclude` conditions allow filtering requests based on resource and user information, `preconditions` can be used to define custom filters for more granular control.
+While `match` & `exclude` allow filtering requests based on resource and user information, `preconditions` can be used to define custom filters for more granular control of when a rule should be applied.

+## Operators

 The following operators are currently supported for preconditon evaluation:
 - Equal